tableau/mobile-app-bootstrap-react-native/README.md

 If you have problems getting it to work, feel free to email us with questions, but we can't promise quick responses.
 The [Tableau Developer Community](developer.tableau.com) is also a great resource if you need help.

-A standard disclaimer: mobile-app-bootstrap is made available AS-IS with no support and no warranty whatsoever.
+A standard disclaimer: mobile-app-bootstrap-react-native is made available AS-IS with no support and no warranty whatsoever.
 Despite efforts to write good and useful code there may be bugs that cause unexpected and undesirable behavior.
 The software is strictly “use at your own risk.”

 The good news: This is intended to be a self-service tool.
 You are free to modify it in any way to meet your needs.